mhutter/wikimd/README.md

 Listening on 0.0.0.0:8777, CTRL+C to stop
 ```

 That's all!
-Now browse to http://localhost:8777 and view your Repository!
+Now browse to [localhost:8777](http://localhost:8777) and browse your repository!

 ## Development